Sassyprogrammer1/sampleDevEnvForBackend/README.md

 --role "roles/run.admin"
 Configure you local docker instance with GCP artifact repo

+# Configure you local docker instance with GCP artifact repo
 We need to give access to our local docker instance to build and push the docker image to the GCP artifact repo. a. gcloud auth configure-docker enter-your-registry-domain-here replace enter-your-registry-domain-here with your gcp artifact repo domain.
 Build and deploy

+# Build and deploy
 We can now build this repo as a docker image, tag it, and deploy it as gcp cloud run instance a.
 Run the following command to build, tag and deploy this application repo as a docker image. sh deploy_docker_dev.sh